 - There was no evidence that the extra premiums borne by charterers were tied to a single area.
 It follows that the clause refers to payments arising by reasons of transit of the Gulf of Aden and not by reference to a strictly defined geographical limit.

 The decision provides useful clarity on two commonly used additional clauses found in charterparties.
 In respect of Clause 49, charterers may have previously considered that piracy would be adequately covered - they now know that it is not.
 However where a clause similar to Clause 101 is incorporated, charterers will know that the vessel can be placed off-hire, although that would only be as a consequence of transiting the Gulf of Aden (leaving the vessel on hire for piracy in other parts of the world).

 Given the large amounts that can be at stake (seven months’ hire in this case), this is a useful reminder to both owners and charterers that a clear statement with respect to the consequences of piracy attack is recommended.

-This case review was co-authored by Brittany Ling and Ingrid Hu, trainee solicitors, London.
+This case review was co-authored by Ingrid Hu, Trainee solicitor, London.